Food and Nutrition

 USDA created the MyPlate icon to provide a powerful visual cue to promote healthier eating at mealtimes.
 MyPlate provides quick, easy reference tools to facilitate healthy eating on a budget for parents, teachers, healthcare professionals and communities.

-- In 2013, just two years after the launch of the icon, an International Food Information Council Foundation survey found that 61 percent of consumers were familiar with MyPlate.
+- In 2014, three years after the launch of the icon, an International Food Information Council Foundation survey found that 58 percent of consumers were familiar with MyPlate.

 - In 2011, USDA launched the SuperTracker, a free online nutrition planning and tracking tool.
-SuperTracker helps over 3.8 million registered users improve food choices, maintain a healthy weight, and track physical activity on a daily basis.
-Since its launch, it has reached more than 294.3 million page views and averages 6,000 new registered users daily.
+SuperTracker helps over 4.3 million registered users improve food choices, maintain a healthy weight, and track physical activity on a daily basis.
+Since its launch, it has reached more than 329.4 million page views and averages 6,100 new registered users daily.
 In January 2015, CNPP launched SuperTracker mobile.